Valgoku01/MarsApp/README.md

 -run the MarsApp.exe in MarsApp/binary with a CLI with the following command line: MarsApp.exe Direction.txt

+-to run with another dataset, use the following command line, where the parameter is the 'path' of your file (.txt): MarsApp.exe [path]

 Example of data needed:

 5 5